KhondokerIslam/KhondokerIslam.github.io/_pages/about.md

 My main research goal is to build generalized Large Language Models (LLMs) that can perform equally well in any resourced-settings, for any tasks.

 In brief, I am interested in
-1. Utilizing <u>metadata</u> associated with the instances to predict the outputs with more confidence
+1. Dynamically utilizing <u>metadata</u> associated with the instances to predict the outputs with more confidence
 2. Optimizing neural network <u>learning algorithms</u> for better adaptability in low-resource scenarios
 3. Creating robust algorithms to generate bias-free outputs by improving the models' <u>explainability</u>